lemon24/reader/README.rst

 *reader* allows you to:

 * retrieve, store, and manage **Atom**, **RSS**, and **JSON** feeds
-* mark entries as read or important
+* mark articles as read or important
-* add tags and metadata to feeds
+* add arbitrary tags/metadata to feeds and articles
 * filter feeds and articles
 * full-text search articles
 * get statistics on feed and user activity